Book: J

 D. Termination of Physical Restraint

-a.
-The time a student is in physical restraint must be monitored and recorded.
+a) The time a student is in physical restraint must be monitored and recorded.

-b.
-If physical restraint continues for more than ten (10) minutes, an administrator/designee shall determine whether continued physical restraint is warranted, and shall continue to monitor the status of the physical restraint every ten (10) minutes until the restraint is terminated.
+b) If physical restraint continues for more than ten (10) minutes, an administrator/designee shall determine whether continued physical restraint is warranted, and shall continue to monitor the status of the physical restraint every ten (10) minutes until the restraint is terminated.

-then staff may request additional assistance from other school staff, parents, medical providers, or other appropriate persons or organizations.
+c) If attempts to release a student from physical restraint have been unsuccessful and the student continues to present behaviors that create a risk of injury or harm to him/herself or others, then staff may request additional assistance from other school staff, parents, medical providers, or other appropriate persons or organizations.

-3. Seclusion
+2. Seclusion

 To the extent possible, seclusion will be implemented by staff certified in a training program approved by the Maine Department of Education.
 If untrained staff have intervened and initiated seclusion in an emergency, trained staff must be summoned to the scene as soon as possible.

 A “timeout” where a student requests, or complies with an adult request for, a break is not considered seclusion under this procedure.
-Seclusion also does not include any situation where others are present in the room or defined area with the student (including but not limited to classrooms, offices and other school locations).
+Seclusion also does not include any situation where others are present in the room or clearly defined area with the student (including but not limited to classrooms, offices and other school locations).

 A. Permitted Uses and Location of Seclusion

-a.
-Seclusion may not take place in a locked room.
+· Seclusion may not take place in a locked room.

-b.
-If a specific room is designated as a seclusion room, it must be a minimum of sixty (60) square feet; have adequate light, heat and ventilation; be of normal room height; contain an unbreakable observation window in a wall or door; and must be free of hazardous material and objects which the student could use to self-inflict bodily injury.
+· If a specific room is designated as a seclusion room, it must be a minimum of sixty (60) square feet; have adequate light, heat and ventilation; be of normal room height; contain an unbreakable observation window in a wall or door; and must be free of hazardous material and objects which the student could use to self-inflict bodily injury.

 B. Prohibited Uses of Seclusion